How we protect and manage your personal data

 8. Using companies to process your data outside the European Economic Area (EEA)

 In some cases, we may transfer information about you and your products and services with us to our service providers and other organisations outside the EEA.
 We will always take steps to ensure that any transfer of information outside the EEA is carefully managed to protect your privacy rights

 In some locations we use CCTV cameras to protect you, our employees and our property.
 Window signage identifies the use of CCTV cameras.
-The footage is deleted after approximately 30 days and there is no access to it at local level.
+There is no access to it at local level.
+CCTV footage shall be retained for a maximum period of 30 days.
+This may be reduced depending on equipment storage capabilities.
+Footage to be used for defense of legal claims shall be held longer.
 If you wish to exercise your data rights in relation to CCTV please see how to make your request in section 10 (below).

 10. How to exercise your data rights

 In accordance with the GDPR which came into force on 25 May 2018, you have a number of rights in relation to how we process your information including the right to: